patibindu/Project4-Group3/README.md

 ### Group Members: Juhi, Kesha, Lora, and Hima

 ### Description:
-The goal of our project is to understand diabetes symptoms and be able to predict for a patient’s risk of the disease.
-We will analyze the risk factors contributing to the disease and discover the relationships between risk factors and diagnosis.
+The goal of our project is to understand diabetes prevalence and to build a machine learning model that accurately predicts diabetes in patients using medical history and demographic information.

 ### Team Member Responsiblities:
 1. Maintain READ.me: Juhi, Lora